The Asset Tracing and Recovery Review: Singapore

 Singapore is a leading financial capital of the world.
 As a global wealth management centre, international funds flow through the jurisdiction on a daily basis.

 Financial institutions have faced increasingly stricter and more rigorous compliance, sanctions, anti-money laundering and counter terrorism financing rules and regulations, and have had to allocate significant resources to their financial crimes units.
+These measures are particularly critical given the increasing prevalence of cyber fraud, e-commerce scams and financial fraud globally.
 Despite steps taken to prevent fraud, fraud litigation is not uncommon in Singapore, and asset tracing and recovery is an important aspect of fraud proceedings.